perma-id/w3id.org/tav/README.md

 Repository created to store redirections of TAV: https://w3id.org/tav

+More information can be gleaned from [TAV Landing Page](https://arzoo-ebbs.github.io/tav)

 The following are the files related to TAV documentation:

 HTML: https://arzoo-ebbs.github.io/tav/doc/index.html   </br>